Discontinuous Galerkin methods for the $p$--biharmonic equation from a discrete variational perspective: Numerical experiments

 \subsection{Benchmarking}

 The aims of this section are to test the robustness of the numerical method for a model test solution of the $p$--biharmonic problem.
 We show the method achieves the provable rates for $p = 2$ (Figure \ref{fig:benchmark-p-2}) and numerically gauge the convergence rates for $p > 2$ (Figures \ref{fig:benchmark-p-3} and \ref{fig:benchmark-p-4}).
-To that end, we fix $d=2$, let $\geovec x = \Transpose{\qp{x,y}}$ and choose $f$ such that
+To that end,we take $\T{}$ to be an unstructured Delaunay triangulation of the square $\W = [0,1]^2$\margnote{Ref A, comment (21)}.
+We fix $d=2$, let $\geovec x = \Transpose{\qp{x,y}}$ and choose $f$ such that

-Note that this is comparable to the numerical experiment \cite[\S 6.1]{GeorgoulisHouston:2009}.
+Note that this is comparable to the numerical experiment \cite[Section 6.1]{GeorgoulisHouston:2009}.

-\begin{Rem}[computational observations] During the experiments we noted a superconvergence for both the $\leb{p}(\W)$ errors of the solution as well as the auxiliary variable for odd values of $p$ and even values of $k$.
-Computationally we observed that